Joehoel/site/content/post/powerpoint-inverter/index.md

     inverted_pptx = invert_presentation(f)
 ```

-This function takes the bytes and creates a `Presentation` object using `python-pptx`.
+This function takes the bytes and creates a `Presentation` object using[python-pptx](https://python-pptx.readthedocs.io/en/latest/).
 After that, it's very easy to loop over each slide and make modifications.

 ```python
 def invert_presentation(bytes_data):